zjr/simpleUniqueSort/README.md

 Type: `Boolean`
 Default: `false`

-Set this option (I'm still not parsing bools from the string) to use receive the filtered list with the return.
+Set this option (I'm still not parsing bools from the string) to receive the filtered list with the return.

 #### Description